dmbarbour/wikilon/docs/AboutAO.md

 * all definitions compile
 * definitions pass checks

 Checks may include linters, static typechecks, automatic testing, termination analysis, abstract interpretation, and validation of properties asserted by annotions (such as structural or behavioral equivalences, commutativity, associativity, type declarations).
-When developing AO dictionaries, a suite of such operations should be the default to keep developers aware of general health levels.
+Some constraints may be context specific, e.g. limiting which tokens, word structures, or texts are permitted (e.g. to simplify interaction with web services and browsers), or requiring certain words have a specific type.
+When developing AO dictionaries, a suite of automatic checks should be the default so that content remains clean or developers are at least aware of any health issues.

 A dictionary is *complete*, having no external dependencies.